Dean and Rector

 Katherine is a native of Birmingham and was reared in the Baptist church, the granddaughter of a Baptist minister.
 She is a graduate of Birmingham-Southern College, and was confirmed as an Episcopalian in 1972 in San Mateo, California.
 She holds a Masters in Theological Studies from Beeson Divinity School at Samford University.

 Katherine was ordained to the permanent Diaconate in November 2002.
-She served on the Cathedral staff as Outreach Missions Coordinator from 2002 to 2007.
+She served on the Advent’s staff as the Missions and Outreach Coordinator from 2002 to 2007.

 Katherine enjoys painting, spending time with her grandchildren, and foreign travel.
 She has three grown daughters and six grandchildren.